Vallabh Vidyanagar: Education and research

 Besides 24 university postgraduate departments, Vallabh Vidyanagar has many charitable trusts running colleges, affiliated to the Sardar Patel University.
 The oldest of these is CVM (Charutar Vidya Mandal).
 With the new dimension of disciplines emerging, CVM expanded to the New Vallabh Vidyanagar.
 The university has been the strongest candidate for becoming the only Central University in Gujarat.
 In fact, many departments boast to be on the national and international map in their subjects.
 The university was the first in Gujarat to volunteer for accreditation by NAAC (National Assessment and Accreditation Council) and, in 2001, SPU was rated four star by NAAC.
 The university has attracted a significant number of foreigners to enroll in programmes including BBA, BCA, MCA, MBA, M-EB, Engg, Medical, M.Sc., Master of Industrial Hygiene & Safety Ph.D., etc.

 AERC (Agro-Economic Research Centre) Vallabh Vidyanagar is a research centre to carry out research in Gujarat and Rajasthan states of India.
 It was established in July 1961 at the Sardar Patel University (SPU), Vallabh Vidyanagar by the Directorate of Economics and Statistics (DES), Ministry of Agriculture (MOA), Government of India (GOI), New Delhi.
 Late Shri H.M.
 Patel (ICS retd.) played a key role in establishing such an Institute at Vallabh Vidyanagar.
 AERC, since 1970, has organized and worked on the scheme to Study Cost of Cultivation of Principal Crops in Gujarat in collaboration with the Department of Economics of S P University.
 D.C Patel school of architecture APIED, is design institute more than 35 years old holds a good position among design colleges of Gujarat.
+Madhuben and Bhanubhai Patel Institute of Engineering is an engineering college in Vallabh Vidyanagar.